-MTIP reporting of the MAP-21 performance targets was the question of whether a balanced, limited progress approach towards all performance targets should continue or if an aggressive focused approach is necessary for certain targets.
+The 2024-2027 MTIP is the second metropolitan transportation improvement program subject to the MAP-21 performance target reporting and monitoring process.
+What was raised from the 2021-2024 MTIP reporting of the MAP-21 performance targets was the question of whether a balanced, limited progress approach towards all performance targets should continue or if an aggressive focused approach is necessary for certain targets.
 The profile of the 2024-2027 MTIP being weighted more towards preservation and maintenance at this time may provide insights in the next mid-performance period reporting for the MAP-21 performance targets.

 The following sections look at each of the individual MAP-21 performance target areas.
 The regional targets are provided for each performance measure with the most recent performance reporting data.
-The section concludes with a discussion of the 2024-2027 MTIP investments progress towards 2022 and 2024 targets.32
+The section concludes with a discussion of the 2024-2027 MTIP investments progress towards 2022 and 2024 targets.15